ndp/resume/README.md

-> When people ask for my resume, I send them a PDF of my linked in profile.
-How pathetic is that?
+My resume evolved from a typed page to a computerized word document to an XML document with varied XSLT transforms, to the most recent version: a PDF dump of my LinkedIn page.
+LinkedIn is great and all, but their turning for resume output is anemic.

+I was thinking that flooding people with "everything" might be okay for some subset of the audience (maybe the AI screens?), it didn't really pass the test of quality output.

+Despite my occassional scorn for a bit of the "recruiting" process, it makes sense to put together a "good" resume that provides a high-level summary of what I was including with LinkedIn.
+This repo represents the output of that.

+## Context

-Why not make a one page resume with the "highlights"?
-That's what this is.
-I had the idea to make an organic shaped timeline, and attach my experiences to it.
-But that will be quite challenging from a visual design perspective, to fit everything on the page and make it understandable.
-So this is a significantly simplified version of that idea, with the shape remaining, but little else.
+The goal was to keep the project as low-tech as possible.
+I would create a clean HTML document, style it with CSS, and be done.
+One of my original ideas with an organic-shaped timeline, where my experiences were connected to a meandering path to represent the journey.
+The more I developed the idea, the more I realized that it woudl be a challenging visual design project-- one I was not really equiped to execute gracefully, not matter how much I wanted.
+So I reduced the scope of the idea, and this is a significantly simplified version of that idea, with only the shape remaining.

+I was trying lots of color schemes out, and so I decided to make a little interactive tool to let me do this, so there is a little itsy-bitsy bit of Javascript.
+Don't call me a scope creep.

+## Dont Read Me

+Stuff that is not essential, but I stick here for reference.

-## External references
+### External references

 I generated the curve at https://app.haikei.app/

 I'm using the fonts: Lora + Nunito.
 Lora is the standard for my web sites, but it is quite heavy in the italic version, so I pulled in Nunito as a secondary font.
 Suggestion comes from https://www.figma.com/google-fonts/lora-font-pairings/#:~:text=Lora%20is%20a%20well%20balanced,%2C%20Ubuntu%2C%20Alegreya%20and%20Nunito.

-## Color Schemes
+### Color Schemes

 I added the color schemes to be directly configurable.
 Interesting ones:
 - [HP Calculator](http://127.0.0.1:3000/#river=#dfc28d;riverside=#d1b071;land=#b8964b;header=#a3110b;tagline=#65461d;contacts=#540203;sections=#a98410;text=#4d2d10;skills=#382417)